NextStepGuru/nsg-module-oauth/README.md

 Coldbox Module to allow OAuth Support
 ================

-Current this module only supports OAuth v1.
+Currently this module only supports OAuth v1.
 I'm working on modularizing OAuth v2 and hopefully will release it soon.

 Setup & Installation
 ---------------------